Watnong Mountain

 Watnong Mountain is a mountain in Morris County, New Jersey.
 The major peak rises to 965 ft.
 It is located in Parsippany-Troy Hills Township and overlooks Morris Plains to the east.
 It is part of the New York–New Jersey Highlands of the Reading Prong.
+It was used for signaling and as a lookout by troops of the Continental Army, who left a large stone staircase up the mountainside.